sommoMicc/markdown-cv/index.md

 ## Experience

+`May 2024 - current`
+**Fullstack Developer** @ _Infinitas Learning Ltd._

+Infinitas Learning is a group of publishers that operates in the education market in various countries in Europe (like the Netherlands, Belgium, Sweden, Portugal, Poland).

+I am part of ILPT, Infinitas Learning Product and Technology, a remote-first company which builds digital tools for teachers, learners and publishers.
+I mainly use React and Node, but I did a side project with Rust also.

+Working in a collaborative environment with multiple cross-functional teams including designers, product managers, business representatives and other developers.

+My key contributions were mainly in improving the ebook-reader functionality of their platform, including optimizing it for touchscreens and mobile devices, enhancing the in-class teaching experience on Interactive Whiteboards.

+\
-`June 2021 - current`
+`June 2021 - May 2024`
 **Software Developer** @ _UNOX s.p.a._

 UNOX is a company that specializes in the production of professional ovens.
-The company is a leader in the industry and offers a wide range of ovens for restaurants, gastronomy, pastry shops, bars and cafes, fast food, cooking centers, gastronomy, and supermarkets.
+The company is a leader in the industry and offers a wide range of ovens for restaurants, gastronomy, pastry shops, bars and cafes, fast food, cooking centers and supermarkets.

 The company is AWS patner, and I'm part of the Digital Experience team in charge to develop and mantain all the applications and website of UNOX ecosystem.